-Before his debut, he was an elite international amateur, a dominant force at 125 to 132 pounds.
-He won gold medals at the 2008 and 2012 Olympics – as well as the Val Barker “Outstanding Boxer” award in 2008 – and the 2009 and 2011 World Championships.
-He is considered by many observers to be one of the greatest amateur boxers of all time, if not the greatest.
+Vasyl is a very special talent.
+He was a dominant force as an elite international amateur who won gold medals at the 2008 and 2012 Olympics – as well as the Val Barker “Outstanding Boxer” award in 2008 – and the 2009 and 2011 World Championships, and is considered by many to be the greatest amateur boxer of all time.

-Manager Egis Klimas said, “Vasyl goes back home to Ukraine after every fight, but he trains every day, he runs every day no matter where he is.
+Manager Egis Klimas said, “Vasyl goes back home to Ukraine after every fight, but he trains every day.
+He runs every day no matter where he is.
 In the wintertime he plays hockey, in the summertime he plays basketball or soccer.

 Vasyl wanted to challenge for a world title in his pro debut but when that was not possible, he did challenge for one, unsuccessfully, in his second fight.
 He won a world title in his third fight in June, 2014 – only eight months after his debut – which tied the record for winning a world title with the fewest fights.
 Saensak Muangsurin of Thailand also won a junior welterweight world title in his third fight in 1975.

 Vasyl made history again in his last fight by becoming the first fighter to win world titles in two weight divisions in only seven fights.
-The previous record was eight, held by 23 year-old Naoya Inoue of Japan, who won the WBC light flyweight title (108 pounds) in his sixth fight in April, 2014, made a successful defense five months later in September, then won the WBO junior bantamweight title (115 pounds) in his eighth fight three months later in December, 2014.
+The previous record was eight, held by 23-year-old Naoya Inoue of Japan, who won the WBC light flyweight title (108 pounds) in his sixth fight in April, 2014, made a successful defense five months later in September, then won the WBO junior bantamweight title (115 pounds) in his eighth fight three months later in December, 2014.

-In earlier interviews, Vasyl said through an interpreter, “I like to know every single detail about my opponent before we fight.
+Vasyl said through an interpreter, “I like to know every single detail about my opponent before we fight.
 It doesn’t matter if my opponent is strong, it doesn’t matter if my opponent is not strong – I always want to know every detail.
 I study every opponent very closely.”